mlevison/APR-Markdown-Export/post/why-having-a-tech-lead-or-manager-as-scrum-master-is-a-bad-idea/index.md

   - "scrum"
   - "teams"
 coverImage: "Tech-lead-Manager-Team-member.jpg"
+excerpt: 'Have you ever had friends or family ask, “I know you’re called a scrum master, but what'
 ---

 Have you ever had friends or family ask, “I know you’re called a scrum master, but what does that mean?
 What do you actually _do_?”
 Go ahead.
 Tell them that the role of ScrumMaster is as a servant-leader, coach, and facilitator, navigating the dynamics of the team to ensure Scrum practices are followed and value is delivered effectively.